January 31- February 3 at La Quinta, an Astoria Resort in Palm Springs, CA

 Daniela Burg, J.D., Edward Hoffman, Jr., Esq. & Gerald C. Wigger, Esq.Social Media in Community Associations

-Meet the CCAL Fellows Inducted in 2016
+Meet the CCAL Fellows Inducted in 2017

-The College of Community Association Lawyers ("College" or "CCAL") includes lawyers who have demonstrated skill, experience and high standards of professional and ethical conduct in the practice of community association law, and who are dedicated to excellence in the specialized practice of community association law.
+The College of Community Association Lawyers (College or CCAL) includes lawyers who have demonstrated skill, experience and high standards of professional and ethical conduct in the practice of community association law, and who are dedicated to excellence in the specialized practice of community association law.